Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

-The profitability condition $\alpha<1$ is satisfied for $x_{\rm tot}>1$, which holds for a large range of of $\bar{c}$ and $N$, as evident from the data presented Fig.~\ref{fig_x_tot_c_bar}.
+The profitability condition $\alpha<1$ is satisfied for $x_{\rm tot}>1$, which holds for a large range of $\bar{c}$ and $N$, as evident from the data presented Fig.~\ref{fig_x_tot_c_bar}.
 The payoff of the oligarch is

 which is finite whenever $\bar{c}>0$.
-Note that this expression holds for $N$ large enough that (\ref{oligarch_bar_c_condition}) is fulfilled.
-The profit made by the oligarch is in consequence potentially orders of magnitudes larger than the profit $E(c_i)=(c_{\rm max}-c_i)^2/c_{\rm max}$ of the remainder $N-1$ agents,
+Note that (\ref{TOC_c_bar_max}) has been used for $c_{\rm max}$ and that (\ref{oligarch_E_0}) holds for $N$ that are large enough for (\ref{oligarch_bar_c_condition}) to be fulfilled.
+As a consequence, the profit made by the oligarch can be orders of magnitudes larger than the profit $E(c_i)=(c_{\rm max}-c_i)^2/c_{\rm max}$ of any of the remainder $N\!-\!1$ agents,

 which are all suffering from catastrophic poverty when the size of the population is substantial.